 This concludes all the physical installation steps up to the point when the system is powered on.
-The setup and commissioning of the Optimus EPS system is covered in the Setup and Configuration Guide (Book 65).

 4.0 PLANNING

 Proper planning is critical to a successful installation.
 This section will step you through the key planning activities:

 - Review each of the major components and consider where to place them, keeping in mind the various mounting restrictions. - Check that the harness connections can be made without violating any of the cabling restrictions.
 Determine if the available harnesses are sufficient or if it is necessary to order any additional harnesses or cabling components. - Ensure that you understand the CAN network requirements and have the required components available.
 Review Appendix B for important information about planning the CAN network. - Plan the location of the breakers and the connections to the batteries, keeping in mind the ABYC requirements.
 Confirm the required breakers are at hand.
 Make sure that sufficient wire of the correct gauge is available with the correct termination hardware and tie straps. - Review the required hoses and fittings and check that all are available. - Document the information on the system diagram in section 4.4.